LIBOR transition: government proposes legislation to deal with 'tough legacy' contracts

 The Intellectual Property Office of Ireland (IPOI) remains open.
-In line with the recommendations of the Irish government, its physical offices are closed to the public between Friday 13 March and Sunday 19 April 2020 inclusive.
+In line with the recommendations of the Irish government, its physical office has been closed to the public from Friday 13 March.
+This closure has now been extended to 2 June 2020.
 The patent comptroller has confirmed that these days are deemed to be 'excluded days' for all purposes under Irish patent law, trade mark law and design law.
-The IPOI will continue to maintain all of its online and e-services, including e-filing of applications, electronic fee payments and enquiries by telephone and email during normal opening hours.
+The IPOI will continue to maintain all of its online and e-services, including e-filing of applications, electronic fee payments and enquiries by email during normal opening hours.

-The comptroller explained that Rule 78 of the Patents Rules 1992 "provides that whenever the last day fixed by the Patents Act, 1992 or by these Rules, for doing any act or thing at the Office falls on any of the days on which the Office is not open to the public (which days shall be excluded days for the purposes of the Act and these Rules), it shall be lawful to do any such act or thing on the first day which is not an excluded day next following such excluded day, or days, if two or more of them occur consecutively. "
+The comptroller explained that Rule 78 of the Patents Rules 1992 "provides that whenever the last day fixed by the Patents Act, 1992 or by these Rules, for doing any act or thing at the Office falls on any of the days on which the Office is not open to the public (which days shall be excluded days for the purposes of the Act and these Rules), it shall be lawful to do any such act or thing on the first day which is not an excluded day next following such excluded day".

-The Courts Service in Ireland has also published a Covid-19 statement.
-The effect of it is outlined below.
+The Courts Service in Ireland published an update to its Covid-19 Statement on 8 May 2020.
+The effect of the update is outlined below.

 The courts remain open.
 Cases can be commenced through the central office of the High Court in the normal way and the central office has a drop box procedure in place to address concerns presented by Covid-19.
 The Statute of Limitations therefore continues to run.

-Judges are available to hear urgent commercial litigation, including IP cases, for example, injunctions and their enforcement and urgent applications for judicial review.
+The president of the High Court has added to the list of urgent matters that will be heard.
+This includes commercial litigation, including IP cases, for example, injunctions and their enforcement and urgent applications for judicial review.
 In the current unfolding crisis events can move quickly and profoundly for a party.
-It is worth noting that all the normal suite of injunctions can be applied in Ireland, including for example interim ex parte, quia timet – that is to prohibit an actionable wrongful act where such act is threatened, apprehended or imminent – or mareva/asset freezing injunction – that is to restrain the dissipation or removal of assets.
+It is worth noting that all the normal suite of injunctions can be applied for in Ireland, including for example interim ex parte, quia timet – that is to prohibit an actionable wrongful act where such act is threatened, apprehended or imminent – or mareva/asset freezing injunction – that is to restrain the dissipation or removal of assets.

 Otherwise, a case may be treated as urgent if a good case can be made.
 A party can email the relevant court registrar setting out the reasons why the case should be considered urgent.
 This should be on notice to the other side which must be given a chance to set out its position.

-Judgments will be published online and parties will not be required to attend court for the delivery of those rulings.
+Judgments will continue to be published online and parties will not be required to attend court for the delivery of those rulings.

-In addition to these contingency measures, the French parliament adopted a new law on 22 March, via a fast-track legislative procedure.
-The law introduces a so-called 'state of health emergency' and gives the French government the power to take a wide range of emergency measures by decree.
-This includes the power to take a number of measures aimed at addressing the administrative and judiciary consequences of the epidemic, such as:
+The French parliament adopted an emergency law on 22 March, via a fast-track legislative procedure.
+The law introduced a so-called 'state of health emergency', which was initially due to end on 24 May but has now been extended until 10 July, and gives the French government the power to take a wide range of emergency measures.
+This includes the power to take a number of measures aimed at addressing the administrative and judiciary consequences of the pandemic, such as:

-The French government has now adopted a first set of decrees enacting exceptional measures using its powers under the new law.
-These decrees cover a wide range of emergency measures aimed at addressing the current situation, and include adjustments relating to time periods due to expire during the state of health emergency in France, and adjustments relating to rules before judiciary courts on non-criminal matters.
+The package covers a wide range of emergency measures aimed at addressing the current situation, and includes adjustments relating to time periods due to expire during the state of health emergency in France, and adjustments relating to rules before judiciary courts on non-criminal matters.
 The measures have implications for IP rights holders and users.

-The INPI has confirmed that these extension rules apply to all time periods set by the French Intellectual Property Code and in particular deadlines for: filing oppositions and deadlines relating to opposition procedures, paying renewal fees, filing administrative or judiciary complaints, filing third party observations or responding to notifications from the INPI.
+Jules Fabre from Pinsent Masons said: "These extension rules apply to all time periods set by the French Intellectual Property Code and in particular deadlines for: filing oppositions, paying renewal fees, filing administrative or judiciary complaints, filing third party observations or responding to notifications from the INPI."